swirlai/swirl-search/docs/AI-Guide.md

 To cancel a RAG process, click the "Generate AI Summary" toggle off.

 {: .warning }
-In Release 3.0, the RAG process utilizes only the *first 10 results* that are selected either automatically or manually using the "Select Items" option.
+Swirl's RAG processing utilizes only the *first 10 results* that are selected either automatically or manually using the "Select Items" option.

 ## Notes